WinVector/Examples/Encoding/Example.md

     ## Multiple R-squared:    0.5,  Adjusted R-squared:   -0.5
     ## F-statistic:   0.5 on 2 and 1 DF,  p-value: 0.7071

-Much of the encoding in `R` is essentially based on "contrasts" implemented in `stats::model.matrix` (note: do not use `base::data.matrix` or use [hashing](http://www.win-vector.com/blog/2014/12/a-comment-on-preparing-data-for-classifiers/) before modeling- you might get away with it but they are not in general good technique).
+Much of the encoding in `R` is essentially based on "contrasts" implemented in `stats::model.matrix()` Note: do not use `base::data.matrix()` or use [hashing](http://www.win-vector.com/blog/2014/12/a-comment-on-preparing-data-for-classifiers/) before modeling- you might get away with them (especially with tree based methods), but they are [not in general good technique](http://www.win-vector.com/blog/2014/12/a-comment-on-preparing-data-for-classifiers/) as we show below:

 ``` r
 data.matrix(dTrain)